 In the surfing world epoxy surfboards have gotten a bad wrap for 2 reasons.
-One, Clark Foam.
-Clark foam had a monopoly on the surfboard manufacturing industry.
-One big reason surfboard builders would not use epoxy, is because if Clark foam found out you were using EPS foam and epoxy resin he would stop selling you foam completely and shut the door of business to you.
-Lots of surfboard builders would be underground with their epoxy manufacturing process until, In 2005 when Clark Foam closed.
+The biggest Polyurethane foam manufactur had a semi monopoly on the surfboard manufacturing industry.
+One big reason surfboard builders would not use epoxy, is because if that manufactur found out you were using EPS foam and epoxy resin he would stop selling you foam completely and shut the door of business to you.
+Lots of surfboard builders would be underground with their epoxy manufacturing process until, In 2005 when that manufactur closed.
 This opened the door for many foam / resin manufacturers.
-This was a direct correlation of the progression we have seen with epoxy surfboards in the past 10 years.
+This was a direct correlation of the progression we have seen with epoxy surfboards in the past 15 years.
 Allowing surfboard builders to explore the components of EPS foam and epoxy resin's there has been a big boom of surfboard manufactures selling alternative materials (epoxy) in their surfboards.

 I've been riding strictly epoxy surfboards for the past 5 years and everytime i jump back on a polyurethane/ polyester surfboard they feel dead.

 MY TAKE ON EPOXY SURFBOARDS: